Start typing to filter down your FAQ results

 Close

-- We collect additional data and where appropriate additional consent to process your data, throughout the course of the legal service we offer to you.
+- During the claim journey: We collect additional data and where appropriate additional consent to process your data, throughout the course of the legal services we are providing for you

-- We may wish to use your personal data for a new purpose, not covered by this Privacy Notice, we will provide you with a new Privacy Notice explaining this and setting out the relevant purposes and processing conditions.
-Where and whenever necessary, we will seek your prior consent to the new processing.
+New purposes: If we intend to use your data for a purpose not covered by this Privacy Notice, we will issue a new Privacy Notice and seek your consent where necessary.

 What we do with your data